 Fave movies - "Guess whose coming to dinner", "Ordinary People", "Falling in love"

 My Experience as a Black person in Canada..

 Oh.........so now the loaded questions?
-Lets see.
+Let's see.
 This is the country I was born in.
 In a sense its my home.
-I say that with question because I'm so rooted in the experience of being raised in a West Indian Home.
+I say that with the question because I'm so rooted in the experience of being raised in a West Indian Home.
 You know one of the most beautiful experiences you can have as a Canadian is to travel on the subways of Toronto, or any of the transit really; because that's where you truly see a nation where people have learned to come together, all of us.
 That said, the denial of Black History in the system of education has done a number on the black community.
 Its like not telling the truth about the founding of a nation (including our native brothers and sisters) and by doing so, there is a large number of people who feel somewhat excluded.
-You see if we tell the truth about history, than the heroes might look a little different.
+You see if we tell the truth about history than the heroes might look a little different.
 The good guys might not look so heroic.
 The playing ground of who contributed what will be made level, then we will all come to the table with mutual respect and understanding for each other’s efforts regarding our nation.

 Jamaicans are proud people.
 My parents made no apology for who we were or where we were rooted, so I could enjoy Canada knowing that every opportunity was mine to reach.
-I have felt the bitter taste of racism in my homeland, its subtle, which is worse for the children because they don't know what just hit them.
+I have felt the bitter taste of racism in my homeland, it's subtle, which is worse for the children because they don't know what just hit them.
 Again, we must teach them their history.
-If they know that they come from a history of people who triumphed despite the obstacles; if we teach them not just of the Underground railroad, but of the inventors, and doctors, and engineers and scientists, artists, and cowboys that contributed to this nation and others.......ah halleluyah, our men will walk taller!
+If they know that they come from a history of people who triumphed despite the obstacles; if we teach them not just of the Underground Railroad, but of the inventors, and doctors, and engineers and scientists, artists, and cowboys that contributed to this nation and others.......ah hallelujah, our men will walk taller!
 We have to know the truth about ourselves and our strengths.